cotes2020/jekyll-theme-chirpy/_posts/01AWS/Network/Gateway/2020-07-18-Gateway-IGW.md

 - IGW is <font color=red> resilient by design </font>
   - a scalable, redundant, and highly available VPC component
     - horizontally scaled out, redundant, and highly available by default.
-  - provide all subnets in all AZs with <font color=blue> resilient internet connectivity </font>
+  - provide all subnets in all AZs with <font color=LightSlateBlue> resilient internet connectivity </font>
 - <font color=red> one IGW one VPC </font>
   - Default VPC already has IGW
   - cannot assign more than one IGW to a VPC.